In gardening terms, pesticides

 a low pressure regulator to help prevent spray "drift"

 onto non-target areas.
+High

-when no rain is forecast for 24 hours unless the product calls for watering-in.
+when no rain is forecast for 24 hours unless the product

 properly: Protect eyes and skin, wear approved chemical resistant gloves and boots, and wear an

-approved respirator if possible
+approved respirator if possible.

-of the greatest risks is handling the concentrate, so wear approved gloves and be sure to protect your
+from handling the concentrate, so wear approved gloves and be sure to protect your

 National toll-free number